mamift/redbean4laravel5provider/README.md

 	"mamift/redbean4-laravel5":"dev-master"

 to your composer.json file.
 Then run composer update in your Lumne or Laravel app directory.
-Then add this line:
+For Lumen, add this line:

 	$app->register('Mamift\Redbean4Laravel5\Redbean4Laravel5Provider');

 to app.php inside the bootstrap/ folder, so RedBeanPHP is setup using Laravel's database settings.
+For Laravel 5, add this line:

+	'Mamift\Redbean4Laravel5\Redbean4Laravel5Provider',

+to the providers array inside config/app.php.

 RedBeanPHP will register it's own facade class ("R"), and you can begin using Redbean using the 'R::' prefix.